Enneagram Numbers vs. Names – Good vs. bad? Which Should You Use?

 If you want to box someone into a stereotype, you can do so by using numbers just as much as by using anything else.
 Saying „You’re such a Six!“ can be just as hurtful as saying „You’re such a Doubter!“ In fact, it can be even more hurtful precisely because numbers offer us a blank slate onto which we can project any number of preconceptions we want to.
 Every word can turn into a weapon if we have filled it with enough negative meaning.

-There’s also another problem with numbers: Sometimes, they can obscure the dynamic concept of the Enneagram by making people believe that personality can be reduced to a single digit: I’m a Four, you’re a Five, she’s a Seven.
+There’s also another problem with the Enneagram numbers: Sometimes, they can obscure the dynamic concept of the Enneagram by making people believe that personality can be reduced to a single digit: I’m a Four, you’re a Five, she’s a Seven.
 As if that were everything we needed to know in oder to understand a person.

 Great, so what now?